-transform(geometry, transformation, include_z=False)
+transform(geometry, transformation, include_z: bool | None = False, interleaved: bool = True)

 Returns a copy of a geometry array with a function applied to its coordinates.

 With the default of include_z=False, all returned geometries will be two-dimensional; the third dimension will be discarded, if present.
 When specifying include_z=True, the returned geometries preserve the dimensionality of the respective input geometries.